maateen/bangla-web-fonts/fonts/lohit-bengali/_index.md

 # Lohit Bengali

-Lohit Bengali is a widely-used Unicode-compliant Bengali font developed as part of the Lohit font family project.
-Originally designed by Automatic Control Equipments and enhanced by various contributors, it has become a standard choice for Bengali text rendering across different platforms.
+[Lohit Bengali](https://github.com/pravins/lohit/tree/master/bengali) is a widely-used Unicode-compliant Bengali font developed as part of the Lohit font family project.
+Originally designed by Automatic Control Equipments (Pune, India) and enhanced by various contributors, it has become a standard choice for Bengali text rendering across different platforms.

 ## Preview